funkybob/stencil/docs/index.rst

 So I figured, why not see how small I can make a functional template language?

-Apparently, "under 400 lines of code" is the answer...
+Apparently, "under 400 lines of code" is the answer... (it's grown a little since then :)